tardate/LittleCodingKata/ruby/ipv4/README.md

 The [Subnet Calculator](https://mxtoolbox.com/subnetcalculator.aspx) site is an easy way to test/check IP addresses

-### Disecting an IPv4 Address with Ruby
+### Dissecting an IPv4 Address with Ruby

-The [IPAddr](https://ruby-doc.org/stdlib-2.5.1/libdoc/ipaddr/rdoc/IPAddr.html) standard library provides the basic tools for disecting and IPv4 address (with a bit of finagling).
+The [IPAddr](https://ruby-doc.org/stdlib-2.5.1/libdoc/ipaddr/rdoc/IPAddr.html) standard library provides the basic tools for dissecting and IPv4 address (with a bit of finagling).

 The [ipv4info.rb](./ipv4info.rb) script provides an example of how to parse and use an IPv4 address.
 Some example runs..